Generic Name: moxidectin (mox-i-DEK-tin)

 - For the treatment of onchocerciasis:

-- Adults and children 12 years of age and older—8 milligrams (mg) (four 2 mg tablets) once a day.
+- Adults and children 12 years of age and older—8 milligrams (mg) (four 2 mg tablets) as a single dose.

 - Children younger than 12 years of age—Use and dose must be determined by your doctor.